Diamond: End-to-End Forward-secure and Compact Authenticated Encryption for Internet of Things: Models

 \item $\vect{M_i} \as \faaeverdec(\vect{K_i}, \vect{C_{i}}, \sigma_{i,i+b-1})$: Given the current secret key $\vect{K_i}$, a batch of ciphertexts $\vect{C_{i}} := (C_i, \ldots, C_{i+b-1})$, and an aggregate tag $\sigma_{i,i+b-1}$, it returns the batch of plaintexts $\vect{M_i}:= (M_i, \ldots, M_{i+b-1})$ if and only if the pair $(\vect{C_{i}}, \sigma_{i,i+b-1})$ is valid. \end{enumerate}

 The maximum number of messages to be processed $n$ is divided into $\lfloor \frac{n}{b} \rfloor$ epochs, each epoch contains $b$ messages.
 As illustrated in Fig. \ref{fig:communication_flow}, the sender (IoT device) evolves the private key by invoking $\faaeupd(.)$ after every $\faaeauthenc(.)$ call.
 Then, it aggregates the current tag $\sigma_i$ with the aggregate tag in the current epoch by invoking $\faaeagg(.)$ algorithm, except for the first tag in each epoch.
-Overall, \faae~enable the sender to reduce the communication overhead from $\mathcal{O}(n)$ into an adjustable $\mathcal{O}{(\frac{n}{b})}$ based on the epoch size $b$.
+Overall, \faae~enable the sender to reduce the communication overhead from $\mathcal{O}(n)$ into an adjustable $\mathcal{O}{(\frac{n}{b})}$ based on the epoch size $b$. \textbf{Threat Model.} We assume a probabilistic polynomial-time (PPT) adversary $\mathcal{A}$ capable of: